xxvazquez/Advent_of_Code/README.md

 ### 02.12_Dive.py

 In **part I**, I split the commands and the values into two columns and I convert the values to integers.
-Then I group the _values_ by _command_, sum them and calculate the depth (down-up) and the horizontal position.
+Then I group the values by command type, sum them and calculate the _depth_ (down-up) and the horizontal position.
 The calculated position is equal to the horizontal position times the depth.

 - [.str.split](https://pandas.pydata.org/docs/reference/api/pandas.Series.str.split.html)
 - [.astype()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.astype.html)